The Penn Incline descends from the Hill

 Knoxville Incline (1890-1960) - officially known as the Pittsburgh Incline

-Plane - South 11th Street at Bradish Street to Warrington Avenue and Knoxville
+Plane - South 11th Street at Bradish Street to Warrington and Arlington

 Avenue - The second incline in Pittsburgh with a curved track -